-Tender Cuban-style shredded beef stewed in a pepper tomato sauce.
+Ropa Vieja, or tender Cuban-style shredded beef, is stewed in a pepper tomato sauce.
 With slow cooker and pressure cooker instructions, you can make this delicious recipe in either your crock pot or Instant Pot!

 To celebrate the release of my new cookbook, Paleo Power Bowls, I thought I would share one of my favorite recipes from the book – Slow Cooker Ropa Vieja.